gitdode/avrenv/README.md

 from the serial port and converts it to Json using `json-c`.
 Then it gets an access token from the Keycloak server and caches it in memory.
-The Json data is POSTed to the REST endpoint along with the token using `libcurl`, while the most recent data set is stored in memory, from where it can be concurrently read by the same [Quarkus web app](https://baloon.luniks.net) also serving the REST endpoint.
+The Json data is POSTed to the REST endpoint along with the token using `libcurl`, while the most recent data set is stored in memory, from where it can be concurrently read by the same [Quarkus web app](https://baloon.luniks.net) serving the REST endpoint.
 When the access token is about to expire, the client program simply gets a new one instead of refreshing it.
 Like that, there will be always about 6-7 sessions for the same user in Keycloak, which seems acceptable.